rsteube/freckles/docs/src/freckles/cmd/git.md

 > Just as above we change the directory with `-C <dir>` to the repository.
 >
 > This works because the [Git] completer in [Carapace] implemented generic folder modifications with [PreInvoke].
-> Nonetheless, [Chdir] should normally be used for this.
+> Nonetheless, [Chdir] should generally be used for this.
 >
 > ---
 >
-> When fully embedding a command `DisableFlagParsing: true` is the right aproach.
+> When fully embedding a command `DisableFlagParsing: true` is the right approach.
 >
-> But for [sudo]-like behaviour where the local command has flags as well there is [SetInterspersed].
+> But for [sudo]-like behavior where the local command has flags as well, there is [SetInterspersed].
 > Disabling it stops flag parsing after the first positional argument.

 [`ActionCarapaceBin`]:https://pkg.go.dev/github.com/carapace-sh/carapace-bridge/pkg/actions/bridge#ActionCarapaceBin